byterubpay/byterub-site/_i18n/zh-cn/resources/user-guides/prove-payment.md

 #### CLI

-Alice can query it thus in monero-wallet-cli (new name for the old simplewallet):
+Alice can query it thus in byterub-wallet-cli (new name for the old simplewallet):

 > get_tx_key TXID

 Alice would plug in her actual transaction ID instead of this TXID placeholder.
 All being well, the one time transaction key will be displayed.

-Note that this will only work if monero-wallet-cli is set to save transaction keys.
+Note that this will only work if byterub-wallet-cli is set to save transaction keys.
 To double check:

 > set